alenamj/hello-world/README.md

 # hello-world

-# I am interested in using python to and R to analyze data for the betterment of society at large.
+# I am interested in using python and R to analyze data for the betterment of society at large.